GoogleChrome/web.dev/src/site/content/en/patterns/files/open-a-directory/index.md

 To open a directory, call [`showDirectoryPicker()`](https://developer.mozilla.org/docs/Web/API/Window/showDirectoryPicker), which returns a promise with the picked directory.
-If you need write access, you can pass `{ mode: 'readwrite', }` to the method.
+If you need write access, you can pass `{ mode: 'readwrite' }` to the method.

 {% BrowserCompat 'api.Window.showDirectoryPicker' %}